 The final two And steps lack the subject-predicate phrase format.
 Are the links meant to be subjects, meaning that they perform some action?
 Or, are they meant to be direct objects, meaning that they receive some action?
 Are they meant to be on the results page or not?
 What if someone else wrote a scenario for a different page that also had image and video links – could they reuse these steps?
 Writing steps without a clear subject and predicate is not only poor English but poor communication.

 Also, use appropriate tense and phrasing for each type of step.
-Givens should always use present or present perfect tense, and Whens and Thens should always use present tense.
+For simplicity, use present tense for all step types.
 Rather than take a time warp back to middle school English class, let’s illustrate tense with a bad example:

 # BAD EXAMPLE!
 Do not copy.
 Feature: Google Searching Scenario: Simple Google search Given the user navigates to the Google home page When the user entered "panda" at the search bar Then links related to "panda" will be shown on the results page

-The Given step above indicates an action when it says, “Given the user navigates.”
+The Given step above uses present tense, but its subject is misleading.
+It indicates an action when it says, “Given the user navigates.”
 Actions imply the exercise of behavior.
 However, Given steps are meant to establish an initial state, not exercise a behavior.
 This may seem like a trivial nuance, but it can confuse feature file authors who may not be able to tell if a step is a Given or When.
 A better phrasing would be, “Given the Google home page is displayed.”
 It establishes a starting point for the scenario.
-Use present or present perfect tense to indicate a state rather than an action.
+Use present tense with an appropriate subject to indicate a state rather than an action.

 The When step above uses past tense when it says, “The user entered.”
 This indicates that an action has already happened.
 However, When steps should indicate that an action is presently happening.
 Plus, past tense here conflicts with the tenses used in the other steps.